arnold-c/CSDNoise/manuscript/manuscript.typ

 If an EWS is predictive, critical slowing down theory suggests that the EWS values will change in value as a transition is approached, such as an increase in the variance.
 Prior work has demonstrated that EWS metrics are theoretically correlated with a critical transition for infectious disease systems, under emergent and extinction conditions @oreganTheoryEarlyWarning2013 @drakeStatisticsEpidemicTransitions2019 @brettAnticipatingEmergenceInfectious2017 @brettAnticipatingEpidemicTransitions2018 @southallProspectsDetectingEarly2020 @drakeMonitoringPathElimination2017.

-While identifying EWS that are correlated with a transition is an important first step, systems to preempt outbreaks also require a discrete decision threshold to trigger preventive action (e.g., vaccination) _*[REF]*_.
+While identifying EWS that are correlated with a transition is an important first step, systems to preempt outbreaks also require a discrete decision threshold to trigger preventive action (e.g., vaccination) @southallEarlyWarningSignals2021 @dablanderOverlappingTimescalesObscure2022.
 To address this, various threshold-based and statistical learning based approaches have been developed @southallHowEarlyCan2022 @drakeEarlyWarningSignals2010 @brettDynamicalFootprintsEnable2020 @clementsIncludingTraitbasedEarly2016 @obrienEarlyWarningSignal2021.
 For these, a distribution of the EWS metric is quantified during a non-outbreak regime and a decision threshold is triggered when the EWS metrics at time $t$ exceeds some quantile of this distribution; often 2 times the standard deviation.
 Prior work has shown that a single exceedance is often too sensitive and requiring multiple consecutive flags to trigger an alert improves the accuracy in a 'noisy' system by reducing the false positive rate @southallHowEarlyCan2022 @clementsBodySizeShifts2017 @clementsEarlyWarningSignals2019.

 Until now, the relatively nascent topic of EWS for outbreak detection has only explored imperfect surveillance in the setting of under-reporting and temporal aggregation of case data @brettAnticipatingEpidemicTransitions2018 @brettDetectingCriticalSlowing2020.
 Our goal is to characterize the performance of EWS metrics for outbreak detection in a surveillance system with diagnostic uncertainty due to co-circulating pathogens and imperfect diagnostic tests, i.e., non-target disease that may be misdiagnosed as the target disease.
-For diseases with non-specific symptoms, e.g., measles and rubella that often co-circulate and have similar clinical presentation _*[REF]*_, an imperfect diagnostic test will result in false positive and negative cases.
+For diseases with non-specific symptoms, e.g., measles and rubella that often co-circulate and have similar clinical presentation @masreshaTrackingMeaslesRubella2024 @worldhealthorganizationMeaslesOutbreakGuide2022, an imperfect diagnostic test will result in false positive and negative cases.
 In this paper we show the conditions under which diagnostic uncertainty overwhelms the time series used to calculate EWS summary statistics, limiting the ability to predict epidemic transitions.

 = Materials & Methods